The Infant “Guppy” Stretch

 Which babies benefit & when is it safe to try?

-Babies with difficulty opening the neck OR who have had more than 2 hours of “container time” in a day will particularly benefit from this stretch.
+Babies with difficulty opening the neck OR who have had more than 2 hours of container time in a day will particularly benefit from this stretch.
 However, all babies can benefit from this stretch to promote moving out of physiological flexion.
 The state of physiological flexion is a natural position where arms and legs are curled up close to the body, commonly referred to as a baby who is curled up in the “fetal position”.
 Encouraging infants to move out of this position is important for developing strength, improving posture, sensory exploration, and reaching motor milestone.

 Signs of difficulty opening the neck include: tension, a head tilt or side preference, deep neck rolls, and/or difficulty breastfeeding.